Posted: Mon 2nd Jan 2023

 Setting targets is a crucial part of keeping your business on track.
 Many people create ambitious goals at the start of a year only to forget about them as things get busier, so it's important to create goals that can keep you motivated and focused.

-We spoke to Enterprise Nation members about their approach to target-setting and how to get the best results.
+We spoke to a number of small business owners about their approach to target-setting and how to get the best results.

 Before you set targets, it can be useful to choose a bigger goal to work towards.
 Identifying a long-term target will help give your business direction and momentum.
 The goal needs to be something that you're really passionate about – remember that you could be working towards the same aim for a number of years.

-It can help to think about where you hope your business will be in five or ten years time.
+It can help to think about where you hope your business will be in five or 10 years' time.
 For example, you might picture yourself managing a team, running a number of different locations or earning a six-figure salary.
-This will give you an idea of your priorities and what is important to you.
+This will give you an idea of your priorities and what's important to you.

 "My long-term goal is to expand and add sister companies, but it's not something that I decided on straight away.
 It's something I took my time with.
-I understood where there were potential gaps in the market and set out a five-year plan based on that," she said.
+I understood where there were potential gaps in the market and set out a five-year plan based on that."

 Many companies choose to set a Big Hairy Audacious Goal (BHAG).
 A BHAG is a clear, ambitious long-term goal that your entire business works towards.